پژوهشنامه جریانشناسی شعر و داستان ادبیات معاصر ایران

 عنوان مقاله English

-Analysis of the two natural Symbol "water" and "wind" as personal symbols in Shamloo's poetry (based on Rifater's semiotic theory of poetry)
+Analysis of the two natural Symbols "Water" and "Wind" as personal symbols in Shamloo's poetry (based on Rifater's semiotic theory of poetry)

 نویسندگان English